 Summer of ’42 (1971) – A Review

 It’s the summer of 1942 on Nantucket Island.
-The horrors of WWII seem like they’re worlds away for fifteen-year-old Hermie (Gary Grimes).
+The horrors of World War II seem like they’re worlds away for fifteen-year-old Hermie (Gary Grimes).
 He’s planning to spend his summer on the island hanging out with his two pals Oscy and Benjie getting into ‘boys will be boys’ antics, trying to figure out the goings-on under girls clothes and formulating plans to lose their virginity’s.

 Then one day while hanging out on the beach Hermie spots Dorothy (Jennifer O’Neill) a young war bride whose soldier husband leaves to fight overseas.
 Suddenly this lonely beautiful woman becomes the focus of Hermie’s summer.